bkovacki/gopenrouter/README.md

 fmt.Println()
 ```

+**📚 For comprehensive streaming documentation including:**
+- Complete API reference and response types
+- Advanced usage patterns and best practices
+- Error handling and resource management
+- Performance considerations and limitations
+- Migration guide from non-streaming code

-See the [Streaming Documentation](STREAMING.md) for complete streaming API reference and examples.
+See the [**Streaming Documentation**](STREAMING.md) for complete details and examples.

 ### Advanced Provider Routing